amoizz/ITSE476/README.md

 - **Security**: Developers must ensure the security of the system.
 This includes securing user data, implementing proper authentication, and avoiding security vulnerabilities in the code.
 - **Contributing to Documentation**: Contributions are welcome not only in code but also in improving the system’s documentation.
 Well-documented code and guides make it easier for others to contribute and understand the system.

+## Documentation

+At **Librynium**, we understand the importance of clear and comprehensive documentation, especially for open-source projects.
+As we’re still in the early stages of development, our documentation may not yet be as extensive as it will eventually be.
+However, it provides a solid foundation for understanding the purpose and features of the system, and we're committed to updating it as the project evolves.

+Currently, **Librynium** enables users to efficiently manage library resources, borrow books, and keep track of due dates.
+While the documentation provides basic usage instructions, it will grow as we continue to add more features such as advanced search, fine management, and digital content support.
+As we progress, we will also include more detailed technical documentation for contributors, covering the code structure, best practices, and guidelines for making contributions.

+Being new to open-source, we value feedback from the community, and our documentation will be continuously updated by moderators and contributors.
+We encourage developers to contribute to enhancing the documentation and help us improve it.

+## Frequently Asked Questions (FAQ)

+**How do I borrow a book from the library?**
+Borrowing a book is easy!
+Simply browse the catalog, select the book you'd like to borrow, and click the "Borrow" button.
+You'll receive a confirmation of your borrowing transaction along with the due date for return.

+**How can I cancel my book reservation?**
+If you need to cancel a reservation, simply go to your account dashboard, find the reservation, and click the "Cancel" button.
+You must cancel at least 24 hours before the reserved book is available for pick-up.

+**What payment methods are supported?**
+At the moment, **Librynium** supports several payment options for overdue fines, including credit cards and digital wallets.
+We’re working to expand these options in the future.

+**Can I view my borrowing history?**
+Yes!
+You can view your entire borrowing history, including past due books, fines, and reservations by navigating to your account page under the "Borrowing History" section.

+**Can I access the system from my mobile device?**
+Yes, the system is mobile-friendly and accessible on both Android and iOS devices through the web.
+We’re also planning to develop a dedicated mobile app for easier access.

+**Why are some books unavailable for borrowing?**
+Certain books may be unavailable due to being checked out by other users, undergoing maintenance, or awaiting restocking.
+You can reserve unavailable books, and you’ll be notified when they are available again.

+**How can I contribute to the **Librynium** project?**
+We welcome contributions from developers!
+You can start by forking the repository, making improvements, and submitting a pull request.
+Be sure to follow the contribution guidelines and communicate via the issue tracker to ensure smooth collaboration.

+## Developer Documentation

+Creating effective documentation for contributors is essential, especially as this project grows.
+As developers, we will ensure that the code is well-documented and that the development process is clear for new contributors.
+The **Librynium** project will have a dedicated section for developers that includes detailed explanations of the architecture, codebase, and best practices for submitting changes.

+We will organize the technical documentation using **wikis** and a **design document** that provides a roadmap for contributors.
+All contributors are encouraged to help improve the documentation, ensuring that **Librynium** remains easy to contribute to and scalable as the project evolves.

+## Demos, Screenshots, Videos, and Example Output

+We will provide demos, screenshots, and example outputs to showcase the **Librynium** system's functionality.
+These resources will help both users and developers better understand how the system works and how to contribute effectively.

+## Hosting

+**Librynium** is an open-source project hosted on **GitHub**.
+Developers and users can access the project repository for downloading the system, reporting issues, and contributing new features.
+We also plan to host the **Librynium** system on cloud platforms for easy access and scalability.

+## Code of Conduct

+As contributors to **Librynium**, we promise to maintain an environment that is welcoming, respectful, and inclusive of everyone.
+We expect all participants to adhere to the project's code of conduct, which includes respectful communication and an open-minded approach to diverse perspectives.

+We have a zero-tolerance policy for harassment of any kind, including but not limited to, race, gender, sexual orientation, disability, and experience level.
+Any violations of the code of conduct should be reported immediately to the project maintainers.

+## Announcing

+The **Librynium** project will have announcements for new releases, updates, and important changes.
+These announcements will be featured prominently on the project's main page and communicated through email or social media channels as needed.
+We encourage all contributors and users to stay informed by following these updates.